 Toggle: English / Spanish

-Stable angina is chest pain or discomfort that most often occurs with activity or stress.
+Stable angina is chest pain or discomfort that most often occurs with activity or emotional stress.
 Angina is due to poor blood flow through the blood vessels in the heart.

 Your heart muscle needs a constant supply of oxygen.
 The coronary arteries carry blood containing oxygen to the heart.